 Choreography Workshop III extends students’ approaches to choreographic research by asking them to create complete works on dancers other than themselves.
 Students will consider how to transfer their vision to an ensemble and learn to give directives to groups that further their process.
 By focusing on developing an initial idea into a complete work, students will question their understanding of development and challenge themselves in new directions.
 Readings and viewings inform studio practice and invite students to wrestle with issues debated by today’s dance artists.

 * In these workshop courses with two components (Choreography/Repertory, A/B), students study technique and learn contemporary repertory or collaborate on the creation of new work with professional choreographers.
 Students also create their own dances and learn about choreographic practices and history

 Prerequisites and Restrictions

-To secure your place in the appropriate class, email Professor Rebecca Lazier at email@example.com between April 8-19, 2019, and list previous composition experience at Princeton.
+To secure your place in the appropriate class, email Professor Rebecca Lazier at firstname.lastname@example.org between April 8-19, 2019, and list previous composition experience at Princeton.
 This course MUST be taken in conjunction, and in the same semester, with DAN 319B, DAN 320B, DAN 419B or DAN 420B (Dance Performance Workshop courses, additional two 2-hour classes weekly).
+Students earn a combined one unit of course credit for taking both classes simultaneously.
 Students receive one unit of course credit for taking both classes simultaneously.

 Students will perform in the Princeton Dance Festival at the Berlind Theater, December 5, 6, 7 + 8, 2019 (mandatory).
 Preparations require four additional rehearsals, several costume fittings, as well as a final technical and dress rehearsal the week of the performance.